 During his tenure in the Department of Justice, Mr. Bradbury received the Edmund J. Randolph Award for outstanding service to the DOJ, the Secretary of Defense Medal for Outstanding Public Service, the National Security Agency’s Intelligence Under Law Award, the Director of National Intelligence’s 2007 Intelligence Community Legal Award (Team of the Year, FISA Modernization), and the Criminal Division’s Award for Outstanding Law Enforcement Partnerships.

-Before serving as head of OLC, Mr. Bradbury was a partner in the Washington office of Kirkland & Ellis LLP, 1994-2004, served as a law clerk to Justice Clarence Thomas on the Supreme Court of the United States, 1992-1993, worked as an attorney-adviser in OLC, 1991-1992, clerked for Judge James L. Buckley on the U.S. Court of Appeals for the D.C.
-Circuit, 1990-1991, and was as an associate in the Washington office of Covington & Burling LLP, 1988-1990.
+Before serving as head of OLC, Mr. Bradbury was a partner in the Washington office of an international commercial law firm, 1994-2004, served as a law clerk to Justice Clarence Thomas on the Supreme Court of the United States, 1992-1993, worked as an attorney-adviser in OLC, 1991-1992, clerked for Judge James L. Buckley on the U.S. Court of Appeals for the D.C.
+Circuit, 1990-1991, and was as an associate in the Washington office of a business and corporate law firm, 1988-1990.

-- Represent US Airways Group in defending merger with AMR Corp.
-(American Airlines) against antitrust challenge by the U.S. Department of Justice and several States--United States v.
+- Represented US Airways Group in defending merger with AMR Corp.
+(American Airlines) against antitrust challenge by the U.S. Department of Justice and several States — United States v.
 US Airways Group & AMR Corp.
 (D.D.C.).

-- Represent Southeastern Legal Foundation in Supreme Court case challenging EPA’s greenhouse gas rules for stationary sources under the Clean Air Act--Southeastern Legal Foundation v.
+- Represented Southeastern Legal Foundation in Supreme Court case challenging EPA’s greenhouse gas rules for stationary sources under the Clean Air Act — Southeastern Legal Foundation v.
 EPA (U.S. Sup.
 Ct.).

 - Represent various financial industry associations and companies, including as amici, in judicial challenges to agency rulemakings under the Dodd-Frank Act.